paritytech/polkadot-sdk/src/api/chainHead_v1_header.md

 This function should be seen as a complement to `chainHead_v1_follow`, allowing the JSON-RPC client to retrieve more information about a block that has been reported.
 Use `archive_unstable_header` if instead you want to retrieve the header of an arbitrary block.

 **Note**: As explained in the documentation of `chainHead_v1_follow`, the JSON-RPC server reserves the right to kill an existing subscription and unpin all its blocks at any moment in case it is overloaded or incapable of following the chain.
-If that happens, `chainHead_unstable_header` will return `null`.
+If that happens, `chainHead_v1_header` will return `null`.

 ## Possible errors